 The number of people the employee elects to enroll in the medical plan determines the amount of benefit dollars provided.
 If the cost of the employee benefit elections are less than the benefit dollars provided the remainder will be added to the employee check.
 If the cost of the employee benefit elections is greater than the benefit dollars provided, then the remainder will be deducted from the employee check.
 Employees can waive participation in the health insurance plan if they provide evidence of other coverage and such waiver of coverage does not increase the premium charged by the carriers.
+Employees who waive coverage will receive \$450 per month.

-Effective July 1, 2021, the City's defined contribution towards health insurance will be capped as stated below in the chart for the respective plans.
-The Kaiser defined contribution will apply only to the Kaiser Core and Kaiser Buy-up plans.
-The Anthem contribution will apply only to the Anthem Core and Anthem Buy-up plans.
+For the term of this agreement only, the City's defined contribution towards health insurance will be capped using the following formula.
 At no time will the City's contribution exceed the combined premium for medical, dental and vision insurance at each enrollment level.